victorBuzdugan/ConsumablesTracker/README.md

 ## Language
 The app is available in english and romanian, but can also be translated to other languages because of already existing _.pot_ file and _gettext_ methods.

+## Schedules
+The app includes a group schedule that allows the users to be split in two or more groups and flexible time interval between groups.

 # Live demo

 ## Website
 Follow <https://victorb.eu.pythonanywhere.com> for a working demo.
+The demo imagines a family inventory with a movie night schedule.

 The database resets every day at 04:00 UTC (07:00 EEST Romania time).